 Registered Osteopath in Swansea; Naturopathy & Colonic Hydrotherapy in Port Talbot, Bridgend, Llanelli & surrounding area

 Do you suffer from, or relate to any of the following?---

-• Pain, back pain, arthritic pain, sciatica, neck stiffness, headaches, migraines, fibromyalgia, joint problems, frozen shoulder?
+• Pain, back pain, arthritis, sciatica, neck pain, headaches, migraines, sports injury, whiplash, frozen shoulder?

 • Have you been diagnosed with an autoimmune disease like coeliac, rheumatic pain, thyroid problems ?

 • Do you struggle with IBS, bloating, constipation, diarrhoea, indigestion, brain fog, or digestive problems?